Saturnino Herrán: Biography

-Born a mix of Indigenous Mexican and Swiss descent, Saturnino Herrán was raised in Aguascalientes, a city in North-Central Mexico ingrained with Spanish culture.
+Saturnino Herrán was raised in Aguascalientes, a city in North-Central Mexico ingrained with Spanish culture.
 His father owned "the only bookstore in the city" and was a professor of bookkeeping at The Academy of Science".
 At the age of ten, he was exceptional in drawing, painting, and draftsmanship.
 In 1903, when he was sixteen, his father died.
 Two years later, the family moved to Mexico City where he studied painting further and began to teach.

 At 25 years old, he met Rosario Arellano, his future wife, who occasionally acted as a figure model for pieces like Mujer en Tehuantepec (1914).
 At the height of his career in 1914, they were married.
 There is little that is known about their marriage other than it appeared to be "congruent" and "enlightened".
 Together they had one son, José Francisco.

 Herrán completed majestic paintings of Mexican Indigenous people, giving them heroic strength, beauty, and dignity.
-In 1910 he participated in the exhibition commemorating the Centennial Anniversary of Mexico's Independence.
+In 1910, he participated in the exhibition commemorating the Centennial Anniversary of Mexico's Independence.
 A desire to be a mural painter appeared during his career, and in 1911 he completed commissioned large-scale, mural-like paintings.